 Delivering a powerful presentation involves much more than adding bullets to series of PowerPoint slides.
 While PowerPoint is one of the most prolific presentation tools, it is also one of the tools most abused by its users.
 There are things that PowerPoint does very well.
 There are other things for which it should never be used!
-Keep reading for five quick tips and techniques that can help to rescue your students or audiences from “death by PowerPoint” and in the process show that PowerPoint (and other presentation tools like Prezi) is still alive and can be used well.
+Keep reading for five tips and techniques that can help to rescue your students or audiences from “death by PowerPoint” and in the process show that PowerPoint (and other presentation tools like Prezi) is still alive and can be used well.
+If you would like assistance in crafting your next presentation, please contact our Graphic Designer to set up a consultation.

 Presentation Tip # 1: